What is crossing over and during which phase of meiosis does it o... | Channels for Pearson+

 1

 Understand the concept of crossing over: Crossing over is a process where homologous chromosomes exchange genetic material.
-This is crucial for genetic diversity in sexually reproducing organisms.
+This increases genetic diversity in gametes.

-Identify the correct phase of meiosis: Meiosis is divided into two main stages, Meiosis I and Meiosis II, each with its own sub-phases: prophase, metaphase, anaphase, and telophase.
+Identify the correct phase of meiosis: Crossing over occurs during prophase I of meiosis.
+This is when homologous chromosomes pair up and exchange segments.

-Focus on Prophase I: During Prophase I of Meiosis I, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads.
+Differentiate between phases of meiosis: Prophase I is characterized by the pairing of homologous chromosomes, while metaphase I involves alignment at the equator, and anaphase II involves separation of sister chromatids.

 Watch next